fs-c/words/README.md

 ### Folder Structure

-All utilities expect a folder structure like the following relative to the `cwd`.
+All utilities expect a folder structure like the following, relative to the `cwd`.

 ```
 ├── content		# Your markdown files go here